daedreth/casca/README.md

 Save the file and close it.

 ## Manual sync

     $ emaint sync -r casca

 ## Automatic sync

 Every time you run `emerge --sync` or something similar in effect, casca will be updated automagically.

     $ emerge --sync

+If this behaviour is for some reason undesireable, you can always change the `auto-sync` property to `no` in the /etc/portage/repos.conf/casca.conf file

+## FAQ

+*Are overlays dangerous?*

+Generally, no. If one of the packages breaks you won't find support on the official irc channel, thats about it.

+*Why should I add and use this one over the others?*

+You tell me.
+In general more well known overlays are meant to have specific uses and packages out of a single "family", if you will.
+For instance, the qt overlay, providing the latest versions of the framework.
+The aim of this is to gradually add ebuilds for whatever the default gentoo portage tree lacks, the moment it's up to date, I'll be deleting the ebuild from here as to not unnecessarily interfere with the portage ecosystem.

+*Can you add ${PACKAGE}?*

+Sure, open an issue if you noticed that something is missing from the official tree or that it's outdated.
+I'll handle that.

+*Every emerge I do portage complains about wrong filesize, what do?*

+Open an issue, or find me on freenode and tell me which file is the culprit, I'll fix the manifests.

+*Why are you doing this?*

+I hate compiling Tilda from source every time they release an update.

 ## Troubleshooting